Mark Papermaster

-Mark D. Papermaster (born 1961) is an American business executive currently serving as the chief technology officer (CTO) and executive vice president for Technology and Engineering at Advanced Micro Devices (AMD).
+Mark D. Papermaster (born 1961) is an American business executive who is the chief technology officer (CTO) and executive vice president for technology and engineering at Advanced Micro Devices (AMD).
 On January 25, 2019 he was promoted to AMD's Executive Vice President.

-Papermaster previously worked at IBM from 1982 to 2008, where he was closely involved in the development of PowerPC technology and served two years as vice president of IBM's blade server division.
+Papermaster previously worked at IBM from 1982 to 2008, where he was closely involved in the development of PowerPC technology and was two years as vice president of IBM's blade server division.
 Papermaster's decision to move from IBM to Apple Inc. in 2008 became central to a court case considering the validity and scope of an employee non-compete clause in the technology industry.
 He became senior vice president of devices hardware engineering at Apple in 2009, with oversight for devices such as the iPhone.
 In 2010 he left Apple and joined Cisco Systems as a VP of the company's silicon engineering development.
 Papermaster joined AMD on October 24, 2011, assuming oversight for all of AMD's technology teams and the creation of all of AMD's products, and AMD's corporate technical direction.

 Early life and education

 Mark D. Papermaster was born in 1961 and grew up in Galveston, Texas.
-Earning his bachelor of science degree (B.S.) in electrical engineering from the University of Texas in Austin, in 1982 he began working at IBM in Vermont.
-He earned his master of science degree (M.S.) in electrical engineering from the University of Vermont In 1988.
+Earning his Bachelor of Science in electrical engineering from the University of Texas in Austin, in 1982 he began working at IBM in Vermont.
+He earned his Master of Science in electrical engineering from the University of Vermont In 1988.

 Career

-Career at IBM (1982-2008)
+IBM (1982–2008)

 After beginning his 26-year tenure at IBM in Vermont in 1982, in 1991 Papermaster moved to work with the company in Texas.
 He initially started designing circuits in the Microelectronics Division, and afterwards “had technical and management assignments in quality, CAD tool applications, and microprocessors.”
 Promoted to vice president of IBM's Microprocessor Technology Development unit, he was then given oversight for the development of microprocessor and server technologies from 1991 until 2006.
 During those fifteen years he worked closely with IBM's PowerPC architecture and microprocessor, which Apple had adopted for its line of Macintosh computers.
 Spending five years working specifically with PowerPC and becoming an expert on IBM Power microprocessors chips and the Power ISA, Wired reports that “Papermaster was a key player in developing the PowerPC chips used in [early] Macs.”

 Papermaster moved from microprocessors to become vice president of the Blade Development Unit in October 2006.
 Becoming head of IBM's blade server unit gave him responsibility for “x86, POWER, storage blades, chassis, network electronics and associated ecosystem.”
 Also in 2006, IBM selected him to join two executive groups: its Integration & Values Team (I&VT) and its Technical Leadership Team, the latter of which focused on attracting talent.